usnistgov/teqp/README.md

 ## Install

-For windows and OSX, you should be able to install the most recent version from PYPI with
+For all users, you should be able to install the most recent version from PYPI with

 ``pip install teqp``

-For linux users, please build yourself following the instructions below.

-The windows wheels are built/pushed with the ``buildwheels.py`` script, the OSX wheels are built as part of github action

 ## Tests